10 Great Reasons to go Vegan in 2021

 Water-rich vegetables and fruits can give your skin a boost due to their high amounts of minerals and vitamins.
 The fibre in these helps with the elimination of toxins which in turn helps to clean up (and clear up) your skin.

-7. Help the environment
+7. Go Vegan and help the environment

 The production of meat is a massive drain on World resources.
 It causes pollution and is one of biggest reasons for deforestation.
 A number of organisations including the likes of PETA, have gone as far as to say that adopting a vegan diet has more impact than swapping to an environmentally friendly car.